orange-gem/ossm-rs/README.md

 - Deeper
 - StopNGo

+#### OSSM-RS Patterns

-They are designed to closely mimic the patterns provided by the stock OSSM firmware.
+These are designed to take advantage of the features provided by OSSM-RS

+- Torque

 ### Making Custom Patterns